Shiba Inu Logo

 What is Shiba Inu?

 This is a cryptocurrency created as a decentralized experiment in 2020.
-It was developed as a replacement for Dogecoin and named after a Japanese dog breed, gaining recognition in the cryptocurrency community.
+It was developed as a Dogecoin replacement and named after a Japanese dog breed, gaining recognition in the cryptocurrency community.
 It operates on the Ethereum network and has established its system, including a decentralized exchange known as ShibaSwap.
 Although it started as a joke, the cryptocurrency has expanded to involve more serious projects, such as efforts to help rescue real Shiba Inu dogs.
 The token’s popularity grew through an active online community and speculative interest.

 2020 (first)